Prayushi9/Prayushi9.github.io/index.md

 #### Object Identification
 - Implemented YOLO v2/v3 on custom objects which converts high resolution images to low resolution images and try to detect the objects.
 - Worked on Retinanet (RESNET50) which maintains the quality of image.
+- Currently working on Satellite Images.

 #### Type-2 Diabetes
-- Worked in Data Mining and Machine Learning on real data of around 12k patients containing 373+ attributes.
+- Worked in Data Mining and Machine Learning on real data of around 12k patients containing 373+ attributes in collaboration with Diacare Diabetes Center.
 - It included the triopathy of diabetes i.e. Nephropathy, Neuropathy and Retinopathy.
 - The model act as an assistant of the doctor which helps in diagnosis of Nephropathy mainly.